ans-group/docs.ukfast.co.uk/source/windows/rdp/connecting.md

 ![RDP for Mac](files/connecting_MacOS/rdpapp.PNG)

-From the above window, please select the + "New" button, and you will be presented with the Edit Remote Desktops window as below, you will need to enter the details for the server which you are attempting to connect to as demonstrated.
+From the above window, please select the + "New" button, and you will be presented with the Edit Remote Desktops window as below, you will need to enter the details for the server which you are attempting to connect to as demonstrated below.

 ![RDP Options](files/connecting_MacOS/connectiondetails.PNG)

-Once you have entered the correct details, close the window by selecting the red close button in the top left hand corner of the window. you will now be taken back to the Microsoft Remote Desktop, where you will see the profile that you have just configured as below
+Once you have entered the correct details, close the window by selecting the red close button in the top left hand corner of the window. you will now be taken back to the Microsoft Remote Desktop main window, where you will see the profile that you have just configured as below

 ![RDP Profile configured](files/connecting_MacOS/profilemade.PNG)

 The last step is to now launch your remote desktop session, there are two ways that you can do this,

 * 1. By double clicking the profile which you have configured
-  2. By single clicking the profile and selecting the "Start" button from the menu in the remote desktop app.
+  2. By single clicking the profile and selecting the "Start" button from the menu in the Remote Desktop App.

-Once you have carried out one of the above actions, your remote desktop session will be initialised as below
+Once you have carried out one of the above actions, your Remote Desktop session will be initialised as below

 ![RDP connection initialised](files/connecting_MacOS/connecting.PNG)